Streams and Graphs of Dynamical Systems

-\begin{proof} Each $F$-stream $S$ has two types of nodes: those that are an extension of non-wandering nodes of $F$ and those that are not.
+\black \begin{theorem} Let $S$ be a $F$-stream and assume that $F$ has a connected global trapping region $C$ that is a neighborhood of $NW_F$.
+Then, if $F$ has compact dynamics, $\Gamma_{S}$ is a connected graph. \end{theorem} \begin{proof} Each $F$-stream $S$ has two types of nodes: those that are an extension of non-wandering nodes of $F$ and those that are not.
 In this proof, we will refer to the first type as ``$\Omega$-nodes''.
 Notice that $S$-nodes that are not $\Omega$-nodes cannot be forward-invariant under $S$.
-If they were, indeed, they would contain a $F$-recurrent point, since every node is compact under the theorem's hypotheses, and every $F$-recurrent is in some non-wandering node.
+If they were, indeed, they would contain an $F$-recurrent point, since every node is compact under the theorem's hypotheses, and every $F$-recurrent point is in some non-wandering node.
 Ultimately, each $S$-node either is an $\Omega$-node or has an edge from itself to at least one $\Omega$-node.

 Suppose now that $S=C_1\cup C_2$ with $C_1,C_2$ closed and disjoint sets each of which is a union of nodes.
 If either one of the two, say $C_1$, only contains nodes that are not $\Omega$-nodes, then there is at least an edge from $C_1$ to $C_2$ because the limit sets of all points of $C_1$ lie in $C_2$.
-Suppose now that both $C_1$ and $C_2$ contain $\Omega$-nodes.
-Then, since $\Gamma_{\NW_F}$ is connected, there is at least an edge between an $\Omega$-node in $C_1$ and an $\Omega$-node in $C_2$.
+Suppose now that both $C_1$ and $C_2$ contain $\Omega$-nodes \blue and recall that, under the theorem's hypotheses, $\Gamma_{\NW_F}$ is connected (Theorem~\ref{thm:NW}).
+Hence,\black\ there is at least an edge between an $\Omega$-node in $C_1$ and an $\Omega$-node in $C_2$.
 Otherwise, it would be possible to sort the non-wandering nodes into two disjoint closed sets so that there would be no edge between the two sets, namely $\Gamma_{\NW_F}$ would not be connected.
 Hence, $\Gamma_S$ is connected. \end{proof}